-For more information about rape kits and forensic exams you can call the National Sexual Assault Hotline at 800.656.HOPE (4673) or contact WomenSafe at 800.388.4205.
-See also Medical Care at and Sexual Assault Nurse Examiners.
+For more information about forensic evidence collection and forensic exams you can call the National Sexual Assault Hotline at 800.656.HOPE (4673) or contact WomenSafe at 800.388.4205.
+See also Medical Care.

 In addition to trying to preserve any physical evidence, if possible try to preserve all evidence related to an incident including any electronic information, text messages, social media posts, phone records, emails, clothing, or other documentation or materials.
 Even if you don't wish to pursue a complaint with Middlebury or the police or seek an order of protection at this time, it's a good idea to preserve the evidence in a safe place in case you change your mind at a later date.
 You may also want to consider writing down all of the details you remember about your experience(s), as well as the names of individuals you believe may possess relevant information and/or evidence.